The Wrong Side of Heaven and the Righteous Side of Hell, Volume 1: Singles

 The album's opening track and lead single is "Lift Me Up", and features Judas Priest lead singer Rob Halford.
 The band debuted the song live during the 5th Annual Golden God Awards.
 It was subsequently released as a single on May 2, 2013.
 Lead singer Ivan Moody remarked that "just to work alongside an icon like Rob Halford, The Metal God, was absolutely surreal."
 Moody has said of the song's lyrical themes: "The song itself was originally written about overcoming everyday obstacles and less-than-perfect situations.
 Most of us weren't born with a silver spoon in our mouth, but if life dealt you all the wrong cards, you still have to play."

 The album's second single, an LL Cool J cover of "Mama Said Knock You Out", was released on March 25, 2014.
 It features American rapper Tech N9ne.

-The album's third single was the title track serving for both the albums, "Wrong Side of Heaven".
+The album's third single was the title track serving for both albums, "Wrong Side of Heaven".